 Creating a user

-There is also a number of other default properties on the Users tab that can be defined:
+There is a number of default properties on the every user that can be defined:

 - Language (sets language of user account)